 Definition: Static Requirements Analysis is the automated testing of software requirements for quality and measurement.

-Software requirements, or user stories, are written statements describing the functional need and purpose of software to be developed.
-Authors of these user stories will typically write them from the perspective of a business user.
-It is then the job of the developer to read the user stories, and design and code to meet these needs.
-The user stories are therefore a means of communication.
-With poor choice of wording, communication can become mis-communication.
+Software requirements, or user stories, are written statements describing the functional need and purpose of software to be developed; what brings value to users.
+The authors of user stories will typically write them from the perspective of a business user.
+It is then the job of the developer to read the requirements, and design and code to meet these needs.
+The written requirements or user stories are therefore a means of communication.
+In agile teams the user story is a placeholder for a conversation, nevertheless it needs to convey sufficient meaning that the reader can adequately understand, without ambiguity, what functionality is needed.
+If poor choices are made in the wording of the stories, then communication can become mis-communication.
 Poor wording leads to misunderstandings that lead to design and coding mistakes.
-These mistakes we call bugs.
-Bugs that are not found until later in the development cycle can cause a lot of extra work and therefore very costly.
+These mistakes lead to rework and/or bugs.
+Bugs that are not found until later in the development cycle can cause a lot of extra work and therefore are very costly.

 Static Requirements Analyser

-ScopeMaster is a tool designed to test written requirements for quality and insight.
+ScopeMaster® is a text analyser tool that has been designed to test written requirements for quality and insight.
 It may sound strange that a machine can test requirements, but it can.
-(That is what ScopeMaster has been designed to do.)
+(That is precisely what ScopeMaster® has been designed to do.)

 Back in the 1990’s Nasa created the ARM tool that was recreated, for basic requirements text testing.
 Nowadays we have more computing power available and are able to perform more advanced testing of requirements.
 IBM has recently 2018 released the IBM Requirements Quality Assistant for Doors This is a trainable extension to their requirements management tool that tests for common language errors in written requirements.
-ScopeMaster combines Natural Language Processing (a detailed analysis of the wording and sentence structure) together with several other algorithms, in order to maximise the insight into the quality and metrics of written requirements.
+ScopeMaster® goes far beyond these early tools and combines Natural Language Processing (a detailed analysis of the wording and sentence structure) together with 15 other levels of analysis, in order to give insight into the quality and size of written requirements.

 Insight from Static Analysis of Requirements